7 Awesome Free Things To Do In Milan

 While some might find it cold and even unpleasant, Milan in winter is actually very beautiful.
 All the Christmas decorations and holiday spirit make the city of fashion almost fairytale-like.

 But the biggest advantage of the lower temperatures is that the streets aren’t packed with tourists!
-In fact, most visitors only gravitate towards the main sightseeing attractions:
+In fact, most visitors only gravitate towards the main sightseeing attractions, which you can visit in Milan in a day:

 - Il Duomo and the square in front of it with Vittorio Emanuele’s lovely statue.